augustin-barillec/google-pandas-load/docs/source/index.rst

 .. image:: https://img.shields.io/pypi/pyversions/google-pandas-load.svg
     :target: https://pypi.org/project/google-pandas-load/

-google-pandas-load is a simple wrapper library conveying big data from a location A to a different location B.
-A and B to refer to BigQuery, Storage, a local folder or pandas.
+google-pandas-load is a wrapper library for conveying big data from A to B, where A and B are distinct and chosen among BigQuery, Storage, a local folder or pandas.

 This library enables faster data transfer than those performed by `Python Client for Google BigQuery`_'s methods :